-The Safe Delete refactoring allows you to safely remove symbols from the source code.
+The Safe Delete refactoring allows you to safely remove files and symbols from the source code.

 - Select the symbol to be deleted.